yaya2devops/2sentinel/what's-sentinel.md

 #### There is more to learn.

-Sentinel also includes a variety of security tools, including security information and event management (SIEM), threat intelligence, and security automation.
+In summary, Sentinel includes a variety of security tools, including security information and event management (SIEM), threat intelligence, and security automation.

 These tools work in tandem to provide a comprehensive security solution that assists organizations in protecting themselves against cyber threats.